wongyah/awesome-technical-writing-learning/README.md

 As Markdown got popular, more and more Markdown parsers appeared.
 However, Markdown has no well-accepted standard untill now.
 The Markdown syntax in each parser is to some extent different from others.

-As a result, every time you choose a new Markdown tool, you had better read through its **📙 user manual or documentation** to know exactly what Markdown syntax it supports.
+As a result, whenever you select a new Markdown tool, you must read through its **📙 user manual or documentation** to know exactly what Markdown syntax it supports.

 - [GitHub Docs: Writing on GitHub](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) - Basic Markdown syntax supported on GitHub.
 - [GitHub Flavored Markdown Specification](https://github.github.com/gfm/)